apotapov/gdx-artemis/README.md

  - Fixed a bug in EntitySystem.check(e) and made it more performant.
  - Adding ComponentMapper reuse.
 No need to create new instances for all the systems.
  - Adding @IgnoreMapper annotation to allow bypassing ComponentMapper initialization during world initialization. (useful for generic systems with generic mappers, where reflection won't work)
+ - Adding a notion of stopping event propagation by marking event handled.
  - Making a dent in unit testing.

 # Version 0.1